-Brother Michael Stromber, CP, a missionary in Jamaica, WI, produced this sculptor of St. Joseph the Worker some years ago.
-Brother Michael is a fine artist as well as an ordinary worker.
-He fixes almost anything, cars, toilets, broken light fixtures, chairs.
+Brother Michael Stromber, CP, who recently joined our Passionist community in Queens, New York, produced this sculptor of St. Joseph the Worker some years ago while he was a missionary in Jamaica.
+Brother Michael is a fine artist as well as a worker who fixes almost anything, cars, toilets, broken light fixtures, chairs.
 Not much he doesn’t know how to do.

 I pass this sculpture regularly on my way up to my room on the 3rd floor in the monastery.
 The faces on the statue are blank, you can see, which is the way it is with so many ordinary workers in our society, isn’t it?
 We hardly notice them.
 We only see what they do.